setlog/trivrost/README.md

 # trivrost
-trivrost is a reupurposable application-downloader and -launcher: it updates some files on a computer and executes a command afterwards, no questions asked.
+trivrost is a repurposable application-downloader and -launcher: it updates some files on a computer and executes a command afterwards, no questions asked.
 It can also update itself to introduce new features without the need for user interaction. trivrost is our solution to allow for one-click deployment of an application on a computer, maximizing chances of deployment success while minimizing chances of incoming support tickets.
 See [reasons.md](docs/reasons.md) for more background information.

 ## GitHub migration
 We are currently in the process of migrating the project as OpenSource to GitHub.
 The first official OpenSource release will be v1.3.0 in a few days.